TheXYZNetwork/lite-tools/README.md

 Although all these tools work well and are easy to use, they often come with a wide range of features.
 Lite-Tools strips their ideas down to the core.

-## So what exactly Lite-Tools provide?
+## So what exactly does Lite-Tools provide?
 Lite-Tools provides the following tools:
 - **Push/Pull** | Push or pull a prop.
 Who'da guessed.
 - **Rotate** | Rotate a prop around all 3 axis.